Whatever your research computing needs, Wharton Computing’s Research and Innovation team is dedicated to helping you get the job done.

 Don’t have a Wharton HPC account?
 Apply HERE!

-Wharton’s HPC Cluster (HPCC) provides access to advanced computational research hardware and software for Wharton faculty, faculty collaborators and research assistants, and Wharton doctoral candidates.
+Wharton’s HPC Cluster (HPC3) provides access to advanced computational research hardware and software for Wharton faculty, faculty collaborators and research assistants, and Wharton doctoral candidates.
 It is designed for simple and parallel processing across a large set of tightly integrated hardware with dedicated networking and storage.
 For more information about the hardware, please see the Hardware page.
-HPCC users have access to a number of scientific, mathematics, and analytic software including Matlab, Mathematica, R, Stata, SAS and more.
+HPC3 users have access to a number of scientific, mathematics, and analytic software including Matlab, Mathematica, R, Stata, SAS and more.
 MySQL server access can be provided as well.
-The HPCC also has Fortran, C, and C++ compilers in GNU and Intel versions.
+The HPC3 also has Fortran, C, and C++ compilers in GNU and Intel versions.
 For more information about each of the software packages and compilers available, please see the Software page.

 If you have not applied for an HPC account (required for access), please fill out the HPC Account Application, and we will get you started!
 Once you have an HPC account, you will want to be able to access the software/job scheduler as well as copy files.